128technology/docs/docs/howto_router_migration.md

 The `migrate` command automates the process of migrating a router to a new conductor.

+1. Export the router configuration from the old conductor, and import and commit the router configurations to the new conductor.
+Depending on the complexity of the configuration, you may be able to simply copy and paste the router configuration to the new conductor.
-Run the `migrate` command as follows:
+2. Run either of the following `migrate` commands:
  - From the old conductor: `migrate conductor <new-address> router <router>`
  - From the router: `migrate conductor <new_address>`

-Alternatively, you can export the router configuration from the old conductor, and import and commit the router configurations to the new conductor.
-Or depending on the complexity of the configuration, you may be able to simply copy and paste the router configuration to the new conductor.

 ### GUI